-In the end, Watson beat out Concepcion by just over one second, becoming MLB’s one millionth run.
+In the end, Watson beat out Concepcion by just over four seconds, becoming MLB’s one millionth run.
 “I was flying around the bases,” recalled Concepcion, “but I didn’t have time to score before Bob.”

 Immediately after scoring, Concepcion and his teammates celebrated at home, thinking he was the one millionth run.
 A few moments after scoring, he was told he was beat out by Watson.

 When offered his three prizes, Watson turned down the Tootsie Rolls, instead donating them to the Boy Scouts and Girl Scouts of America.
 He had a 4-year-old son and 2-year-old daughter at home, and he didn’t want them being around that much candy.